-163 Commonwealth was one of two contiguous houses (161-163 Commonwealth) built in 1873-1874 for John Douglas Bates, Jr. He was a shipping merchant in Bates & Co., founded by his father.
+163 Commonwealth was one of two contiguous houses (161-163 Commonwealth) designed by architect Charles K. Kirby and built in 1874 for John Douglas Bates, Jr. He was a shipping merchant in Bates & Co., founded by his father.

-The land on which 161-163 Commonwealth were built was originally sold by the Commonwealth of Massachusetts at its public sale on December 27, 1870.
-John Bates either was the successful bidder or acquired the right to purchase the land from the successful bidder.
+The land on which 161-163 Commonwealth were built was originally sold by the Commonwealth of Massachusetts at its public sale on December 27, 1870, two of several lots for which investment banker Henry C. Wainwright was the successful bidder.
+John Bates subsequently acquired Henry Wainwright’s right to purchase the property.
 He did not complete the purchase, however, until after the houses were built, taking title from the Commonwealth on October 15, 1874 (both houses appear as completed structures on the 1874 Hopkins map).

-The original lot was 56 feet wide, and John Bates had two houses built on it: a wider and lower house at 161 Commonwealth (about 37 feet 9 inches wide and three stories plus basement in height), and a narrower and taller house at 163 Commonwealth (about 18 feet 3 inches wide and five stories plus basement in height).
-Bainbridge Bunting’s Houses of Boston’s Back Bay attributes both houses to architect Charles K. Kirby (who is shown as the owner of 163 Commonwealth on the 1874 Hopkins map, although there is no indication in the deeds that he ever owned the property).
+The original lot was 56 feet wide and John Bates had two houses built on it: a wider and lower house at 161 Commonwealth (about 37 feet 9 inches wide and three stories plus basement in height), and a narrower and taller house at 163 Commonwealth (about 18 feet 3 inches wide and five stories plus basement in height).

 John Bates made 161 Commonwealth his home and appears to have used 163 Commonwealth as an annex for several years.
 It was not listed as a separate address in the 1876-1881 Blue Books.